vladserkoff/cv/CV_Data_Scientist_Vladislav_Serkov.md

 ## Work experience
 #### Senior data scientist at [DCA](http://dca.ru): October 2017 - Present
 DCA is a programmatic advertising platform and is one of the largest DMPs in Russia, seeing data from millions of sites every day.
-Here I build end-to-end systems that help to make sense of the data in unsupervised way: **1.** Automatic audience segments creation based on target keywords; **2.** Web pages categorization based on word2vec vecorization; **3.** Audience look-alike segmentation; **4.** Highload banner CTR prediction with Tensorflow and Tensorflow Serving.
+Here I build end-to-end systems that help to make sense of the data in unsupervised way: **1.** Automatic audience segments creation based on target keywords; **2.** Web pages categorization based on word2vec embeddings; **3.** Audience look-alike segmentation; **4.** Highload banner CTR prediction with Tensorflow and Tensorflow Serving.

 #### Data analyst at R&D at [Flocktory](https://www.flocktory.com): November 2014 - September 2017
 Designed and built data tools and products using Flocktory's data on activity of visitors of the majority of Russia's largest e-commerce sites.
 Flocktory sees tens of GBs of data per day.
 This causes major challenges in extracting value and insights from it, thus a large variety of tools is used in the process.